LBCamden/lbcamden-frontend-hono/docs/development-workflow.md

 💡 Refer to the [Motivation & Context]('./motivation-and-context.md') document before reading this.

-In general, your job when exposing a component is to:
+In general, your job when implementing a new component is to:

-- Produce a
+- Make sure that upstream libraries and generated interface files are up to date
+- Use the `scaffold` command to generate the boilerplate for your component
+- Amend the typescript interfaces to accept hono's `Child` type instead of html strings
+- In the component's implementation, map through your component's props and render any jsx children to html before passing through to nunjucks.

 ## Syncing with upstream changes